-The truth of the matter is: Not all contractors have your best interest at heart, and some are experts at doing the least amount of work for the most amount of money while still seeming like they are your pal.
+The truth of the matter is: Not all service providers have your best interest at heart, and some are experts at doing the least amount of work for the most amount of money while still seeming like they're here to help.

 "I can spend $_____."

 Telling your contractor your budget may seem like a good idea, but that’s only when speaking to someone who is 100% honest and professional.

 Some contractors out there may tell you they can only do X, Y, and Z for your budget, when the truth is that they could do more.
 Or instead, they might find a way to get to that price when they really could have done the work for less.

 Either way, giving a potential contractor this information can only put you at risk.

 You should always get a minimum of three estimates, but even if you don’t (for whatever reason), you should still not tell your contractor that they’re the only one giving you an estimate.

 By doing that, you’re giving them a lot of power, and they may use it against you by charging you more.